prebid/prebid.github.io/prebid-server/developers/pbs-build-an-analytics-adapter.md

 # Prebid Server - Building an Analytics Adapter
 {: .no_toc}

-There aren't any open sourced analytics adapters for Prebid Server, but there is an internal interface that host companies can use to integrate their own modules.
+There are few open sourced analytics adapters for Prebid Server and there is an internal interface that host companies can use to integrate their own modules.

 Below is an outline of how it's done for both versions of the server.